 Israel's leaders tried to ensure obedience to the Law by spelling out what constituted work.
 By the time of Jesus, the scribes and Pharisees had so clarified rest that their laws were an exhausting burden.
-Into this, Jesus says-"All you who are weary and weighed down by this kind of religion, come to me and I'll give you rest."
+Into this, Jesus says-"Come to me, all who are weary and burdened and I will give you rest" (Matthew 11:28).